Best Chromebooks 2024: Best overall, best battery life, and more

 More and more, the line between what is a laptop and what is a tablet blurs as companies integrate the features of both into their latest devices.
 But there are still a few key distinctions between the two.
 Laptops generally are larger, come with more storage, and have better performance and productivity features.
 Tablets on the other hand are smaller and more portable, have longer battery life, and are usually a bit more affordable.

 When choosing between a budget laptop and a tablet you should first ask yourself what the primary use of the device will be.
 Do you need something for productivity with lots of storage?
 Then a laptop—even a budget model—will probably be the way to go.
-Or do you need something that is small, travels well, and has a long battery life?
+Or do you need something small, travels well, and has a long battery life?
 Then you might consider a tablet.

 4.